 The December 9, 2026 cruise on the Diamond Princess departs from Singapore.
-On this 24 Night Malaysia Thailand & Vietnam With Halong Bay (Singapore Roundtrip) sailing, the ship will visit a total of 10 different cruise port destinations, including its departure port.
+On this 24 Night Malaysia Thailand & Vietnam With Halong Bay (Singapore Roundtrip) sailing, the ship will visit a total of 10 cruise port destinations, including its departure port.
 The Diamond Princess sets sail on Wednesday, Dec 9th and returns on Saturday, Jan 2nd.

 Use the buttons below to toggle between cabin types.